open-gamma-ray-astro/2016-04_IACT_DL3_Meeting/README.md

 * Start: 10 am on Wednesday, April 6, 2016
 * End: noon on Friday, April 8, 2016

-* Pre-meeting planning telcon: pleas fill the [Doodle](http://doodle.com/poll/c2c22zhg3ruk85n2)
+* Pre-meeting planning telcon: please fill the [Doodle](http://doodle.com/poll/c2c22zhg3ruk85n2)
 * Post-meeting follow-up telcon: tbd (will be scheduled at the f2f meeting)

 ## Where?